 Despite all of the item’s great functions and Breville’s trusted name, a number of customers say it is surprisingly difficult to clean, which can lead to a slower, less effective grinder and a shorter lifespan for the machine.
 The majority of users give the product positive reviews, however, indicating that proper maintenance, like the tips mentioned in our coffee machine cleaning guide, will keep the Grind Control running perfectly.

 The unique design of this grinder and brewer will have people taking a second look.
-It’s a small brewer that makes just 12 ounces (four small cups, two regular cups, or perhaps just enough for your big mug) at a time, but it brews quickly, so you can make a second and third batch easily.
-The low-friction blade grinder lets you choose a finer or coarser grind to control the strength of the brew, or you can choose to use your own pre-ground beans.
+It’s quite compact and makes just four small cups (two regular cups) at a time, but it brews quickly, so you can make a second and third batch easily.
+Plus, its diminutive size saves counter space and helps it fit under cupboards better.

 It’s easier to get out of bed in the morning when a fresh pot of coffee is waiting on the other side.
 Krups Grind and Brew offers this luxury thanks to its programmable auto-start feature, which lets users select a time in advance for their coffee to brew.
 But the programmable options don't end there.
 A keep-warm feature lets you enjoy piping hot coffee for up to two hours after brewing, and you can even choose between three strength settings: mild, medium, and strong.
 The conical burr grinder has five different settings, ranging from coarse ground (ideal for French presses) to fine ground (great for espresso makers).
 An LCD display with intuitive controls makes it easy to use all of these features.

 The item can hold up to 10 cups of coffee, and you can program the machine to grind the perfect amount of beans for however much coffee you want.
 No more guessing at the number of scoops per cup, and no more wasting pricey coffee grounds.